irchelp/irchelp.github.io/clients/reviewing/index.md

 * Outstanding - The client goes above and beyond what is required for a high level of usability and capability.
 * Acceptable - The client is fully capable of all functions expected of this role in the expected way.
 * Deficient - The client is capable of all required functions for this role, but may require workarounds or be difficult to use.
-* Unacceptable - The client prevents access to necessary functionality for this role.
+* Unacceptable - The client prevents access to necessary functionality for this role, or has unexpected behavior which makes the client unsuitable for this role.

 ## Communicating